openfaas/docs/docs/reference/workloads.md

 !!! info "OpenFaaS Pro feature"
     This feature is part of the [OpenFaaS Pro](/openfaas-pro/introduction) distribution.

-The `timeoutSeconds`, `initialDelaySeconds` and `periodSeconds` for liveness and readiness probes can be set globally for the installation: [OpenFaaS chart reference](https://github.com/openfaas/faas-netes/tree/master/chart/openfaas#faas-netes--operator).
+Liveness and readiness probes can be set globally for the installation: [OpenFaaS chart reference](https://github.com/openfaas/faas-netes/tree/master/chart/openfaas#faas-netes--operator).

 Annotations can be used to configure probes on a per function basis.
 Any overrides set in annotations will take precedence over the global configuration.

-You can specify the HTTP path of your health check and the initial check delay duration with the following annotations:
+You can specify the HTTP path of your health check and control the behavior of the probe with the following annotations:

 * `com.openfaas.health.http.path`
-* `com.openfaas.health.http.initialDelay`
+* `com.openfaas.health.http.initialDelaySeconds`
 * `com.openfaas.health.http.periodSeconds`
+* `com.openfaas.health.http.timeoutSeconds`
+* `com.openfaas.health.http.failureThreshold`

 Readiness probes use the same HTTP path as the health check by default.
-The path, initial check delay and failure threshold can be set with these annotations:
+The path, and other probing fields can be configured with these annotations:

 * `com.openfaas.ready.http.path`
-* `com.openfaas.ready.http.initialDelay`
+* `com.openfaas.ready.http.initialDelaySeconds`
 * `com.openfaas.ready.http.periodSeconds`
+* `com.openfaas.ready.http.timeoutSeconds`
+* `com.openfaas.ready.http.successThreshold`
 * `com.openfaas.ready.http.failureThreshold`